 Set up Google Sync

-> If your business, school, or organization uses Google Apps, your administrator needs to enable Exchange ActiveSync before you can set up Google Sync.
+If your business, school, or organization uses Google Workspace, your administrator needs to enable Exchange ActiveSync before you can set up Google Sync.

-> - Swipe left on the Start screen to open the Apps list.
+- Swipe left on the Start screen to open the Apps list.

 - Touch Settings > Email + accounts > Add an account > Advanced setup.